vapor/docs/4.0/docs/fluent/query.md

 ## Unique

-Query builder's `unique` method causes duplicate results to be omitted.
+Query builder's `unique` method causes only distinct results (no duplicates) to be returned.

 ```swift
 // Returns all unique user first names.